1995 Kremlin Cup

-The 1995 Kremlin Cup was a men's tennis tournament played onindoor carpet courts.
+The 1995 Kremlin Cup was a men's tennis tournament played on indoor carpet courts.
 It was the 6th edition of the Kremlin Cup, and was part of the World Series of the 1995 ATP Tour.
 It took place at the Olympic Stadium in Moscow, Russia, from 6 November through 12 November 1995.
 Unseeded Carl-Uwe Steeb won the singles title.